Oct

 Each session will have a theme highlighting a specific Japanese holiday or celebration.
 Participants of all ages can enjoy mastering this art form through three designs of various difficulty.
 From beginners to advanced practitioners, there is an origami pattern for everyone.

-The three (3) origami patterns ranging from beginner to advanced are available for participants to enjoy.
-Stop by and craft three different styles of kabuto to experience Children’s Day at the park!
+Three (3) origami patterns ranging from beginner to advanced are available for participants to enjoy.
+Stop by and fold origami yōkai and add them to the Halloween decorations at home!

 PROGRAM PARTNER: